WSU-kduncan/cicd-3120-CodyB212/README.md

 Creating DockerHub Public Repo - Created by going to hub.docker.com.
 I pressed create -> Named my repo codyproject -> Desription: Project 5 -> Create.

 How to Authenticate - I had to go to my account settings and create a new access token.
 This allowed me to give read, write, and delete permissions with this token.
 I ended up saving this token onto my Windows system.
 Then had to go into my wsl2 docker login -u cody212 and then paste the token into the password credentials.
 This then allows me to build my image and then docker push cody212/codyproject to my public repo!
 If I wanted I could also docker pull cody212/codyproject if needed.

+Configuring GitHub Secrets - These secrets come into play when configuring your workflow actions.
+To create them you will need to go to your github repo ->
+Settings -> Actions -> New Repo Secret.
+This page will prompt you to make a secret!
+I made two secrets, one being DOCKER_USERNAME with the value of my username and a second secret being my DOCKER_TOKEN with the value of your Dockerhub token.

+Behavior of GitHub Workflow - The workflow is designed to use your Github Repo and use actions to autonomously build and push your container image to DockerHub when triggered.
+This workflow is triggered once you push the file to your repo.